 Vice President- Eve Ershek Uhland ’76

 I am a graduate of Bay High class of 1976.
 I moved to Bay Village in 1973 from Pennsylvania.
 I started at Bay High my sophomore year and was involved in the JV volleyball team, yearbook club, and Science Club.

 I have made lifelong friendships and still keep in touch with many of my classmates.
-I am the class representative for the alumni association for my class, and have spearheaded the 10th, 20th, 30th, and probably the 50th class reunions.
-I also have a brother and two sisters that graduated from Bay High.
+I am the class representative for the alumni association for my class and have spearheaded the 10th, 20th, 30th, and probably the 50th class reunions.
+I also have a brother and 2 sisters that also graduated from Bay High.

 I am very lucky to have them all living in the area.
 I have been very active in various school and community groups in North Olmsted and enjoy being active with the Bay High Alumni Foundation.
 My husband Greg and I have been married since September 1992 and we love to travel.